 Key Stage 5 (Years 12 and 13)

 Mathematics and Further Mathematics are extremely popular choices for A Level at KEVI.
-We currently follow the OCR A Level course in Mathematics and Further Mathematics.
+We currently follow the Edexcel A Level course in Mathematics and Further Mathematics.
 All examinations take place during the summer term.

 - The AS modules are: Core 1, Core 2 (Core modules are pure mathematics) and Statistics.